PowerDNS/pdnsapi/api_spec.md

 * `dnssec`, `nsec3narrow`, `presigned`, `nsec3param`, `active-keys` are OPTIONAL.
 * `dnssec`, `nsec3narrow`, `presigned` default to `false`.
 * The server MUST create a SOA record.
-The created SOA record SHOULD have serial set to 1 and use the nameserver name specified in `default-soa-name` in the pdns configuration.
+The created SOA record SHOULD have serial set to the value given as `serial` (or 0 if missing), use the nameserver name, email, TTL values as specified in the pdns configuration (`default-soa-name`, `default-soa-mail`, etc).
+These default values can be overridden by supplying a custom SOA record in the records list.
+If `soa_edit_api` is set, the SOA record is edited according to the SOA-EDIT-API rules before storing it.
+(Also applies to custom SOA records.)

 **TODO**: `dnssec`, `nsec3narrow`, `nsec3param`, `presigned` are not yet implemented.
-**TODO**: default-soa-name is curently ignored by the API, instead the first nameserver from the nameservers array is chosen.

 URL: /servers/:server\_id/zones/:zone\_id
 -----------------------------------------